-7.5.3.
+6.5.3.
 Vine knife adjustment

-The gap between the vine knives and the stalk rolls should not exceed 1 mm (.04").
+The gap between the vine knives (1 and 2) and the stalk rolls should not exceed 1 mm (.04").
 This gap should be set on one rib and all rib clearances should be checked by rotating the rolls to ensure there is no interference.
-Adjustment is made by loosening the M-8 screws (3).
-Relief holes are provided to make a fine adjustment.
+Adjustment is made by loosening the (4x) M-8 screws (3).